Fields Tab

 Report Setup - Header - Donor Name And Street Address - Fields Tab

-Additional attributes are shown in the upper window pane of the Report Setup window if you move the horizontal scroll bar to the right, or just move the highlight to the right with the right-pointing arrow key.
+Additional attributes are shown in the upper window pane of the Report Setup window if you scroll by moving the horizontal scroll bar to the right, or just move the highlight to the right with the right-pointing arrow key on your keyboard.

 Field Or Expression For Column